 Luckily for pet owners, there are specially designed dog seat belts that work in many different ways: some just restrain a dog (like this EzyDog Restraint Harness) and keep him secure, some will attach only to an existing dog harness that you've already put on your pooch, and others will also work with dog crates and secure them in the car.

-We’ve done a test and comparison video review of the best dog car seat belts here.
+We've done a test and comparison video review to find most effective solutions for this.
+Take a look at the results of our best dog car seat belts round-up.

 11. Hide his eyes or distract the nose